David-EstradaSD/Jets/README.md

 * Java's Scanner ( _user interaction_ )

 ### How to Run
 You'll need a basic editor ( Eclipse, VS Code ) with installed extensions for JDK ( _Java_ ).
 Then Git Clone the source code into a file ( _usually done through your local terminal_ ).
 Open the saved file in your editor and access the Console tab ( _Eclipse_ ) or Terminal window ( _VS Code_ ) and run the application as a Java app.
-CRUD ( _Create / Read / Update / Delete_ ) functionality is and then access the requires user input for menu selection through a keyboard.
+CRUD ( _Create / Read / Update / Delete_ ) functionality is performed by user input for menu selection through a keyboard.
 ###### tl;dr
 Any IDE with JDK installed and a CLI